 George Hearst grew up at a time when public education was not readily available for all.
 He learnt about mining through direct observation, reading books and actual practice at the mines.

-George was a miner of silver, gold and copper in America.
-He was born in a family of farmers but was never at home, always out there taking advantage of business opportunities. is said to have bought millions of acres where he established a ranch upon which he reared hundreds of thousands of cattle.
+George Hearst was a miner of silver, gold and copper in America.
+He was born in a family of farmers but was never at home, always out there taking advantage of business opportunities.
+He is said to have bought millions of acres of land where he established a ranch upon which he reared hundreds of thousands of cattle.

-In 1849, he heard about gold rush in California but when he reached there it was too late to make money.
+In 1849, George Hearst heard about gold rush in California but when he reached there it was too late to make money.

-In 1859, he learnt about Silver mining in Utah lands.
+In 1859, George Hearst learnt about Silver mining in Utah lands.
 He hurried there and bought shares in a local mine.
 Subsequently, his partners extracted 38 tons of high-grade silver ore from the mine transported to California where it was processed and made $91,000 profit at that time.

 George Hearst’s illiteracy was exposed by his entry into politics.
 In fact, the Los Angeles Times nicknamed him as “brainless George Hearst” and “illiterate money bags” among other names.